 The condition, however, can become dangerous if the stomach twists and causes the blood supply to be cut off to major organs.
 This is when simple stomach bloat can become GDV, and it should be addressed by your veterinarian.

-GDV occurs when the stomach fills with air, and, as the pressure in the stomach increases, blood is cut off to the legs and stomach; this blood cannot return to the heart to be pumped throughout the body, and it begins pooling in the lower half of the dog’s body.
+GDV occurs when the dog’s belly fills with air, and, as the pressure in the stomach increases, blood flow is cut off to the legs and stomach; this blood cannot return to the heart to be pumped throughout the body, and it begins pooling in the lower half of the dog’s body.
 This in itself can cause a dog to go into shock.

 What Breeds are More Prone to Developing Bloat or Gastric Dilatation and Volvulus?

 Typically, bloat that can become a deadly situation is most common in giant breed dogs.
 This includes German Shepherds, Mastiffs, and Great Danes.
-These extra large dog breeds all share one common trait—deep chests.
+These extra large breed dogs all share one common trait—deep chests.

 How Can I Observe My Dog to Determine if GDV is Occurring?

-Vets will tell pet parents that bloat kills at least thirty percent of canine patients.
+Vets will tell pet parents that bloat kills at least thirty percent of canine patients as it is usually a sign of problems for a dog’s health.
 In fact, a dog that has developed bloat leading to GDV will have a fifty-fifty chance of surviving the event.
 The key to helping your pup survive a bout of GDV is early observation and getting him to the vet’s office as quickly as possible.
+This is why it is important to treat bloat immediately.

 So, what do we look for as pet parents to determine whether Fido simply has gas or if it is the more serious GDV?

 First, you may observe your dog’s stomach becoming distended due to becoming enlarged.
 Yes, this may be due to a simple case of gas; however, there are other signs to watch for.
 Your dog may vomit, begin to salivate, and may exhibit restless behavior.
-If you press on Fido’s belly, he may whine due to the pain he is feeling.
+If you press on Fido’s belly, he may whine due to the upset stomach and the pain he is feeling.

 It is important to understand that bloat caused by GDV can cause a dog to go into shock in as little as one hour.
 This is why rapid veterinarian intervention is necessary.

 Many times, a dog that is developing GDV will be anxious and perhaps pacing (restlessness).
 He may try to vomit, but nothing comes up.
+Passing gas and burping may also be your dog’s way of relieving pain.
 You may notice the dog trying to drink more water.
 The belly may feel hard to the touch.
 Look for pale gums in dogs or gums that are turning purple; this is often the symptom that the illness is no longer regular food bloat.
 If your dog is becoming weak and appears unable to stand, then get to the vet immediately.

 What Causes Bloat in Dogs?